The Life and Death of Peter Sellers: Plot

-During one of their sessions, Maurice Woodruff listens to Peter talk about his obsession with Being There, a book Peter loves so much that he wants it to be his next film, but Maurice uses the spirit of Peg to persuade Peter to instead do The Pink Panther Strikes Again and a superstitious Peter relents.
+During one of their sessions, Woodruff listens to Peter talk about his obsession with Being There, a book Peter loves so much that he wants it to be his next film.
+However, Woodruff uses the spirit of Peg to persuade Peter to instead make The Pink Panther Strikes Again and a superstitious Peter relents.
 At the screening for the film, a drunken Peter gives a speech which becomes more and more uninhibited until he abruptly leaves.
 Watching his home movies alone, Peter gets a voicemail from his now adult son Michael, who wishes him well with his new pacemaker.
 Once the recording ends, Peter looks to the table beside him and opens the script for Revenge of the Pink Panther.
 In costume as the "old salty Swedish sea dog", Peter collapses in his trailer while an unaware Blake bangs at his door.
-The fifth and final transformation is Peter into Blake Edwards, who tells us what it is like to work with the "difficult" but "mesmerizing" Peter Sellers.
+The fifth and final transformation is Peter into Blake Edwards, who tells us what it is like to work with the "difficult" but "mesmerising" Peter Sellers.

 The only project Peter never gave up on was Being There.
-Scenes of Peter carefully constructing the main character in his home are interspersed with him destroying his own memorabilia, including some of his own home movies.
-Peter is exasperated that he can not find the look of Chance, but meditates on the memory of his lowly father.
-This allows Peter to not rely on a comical accent or costume, but to instead channel his still and simple father.
+Scenes of Peter carefully constructing the main character in his home are interspersed with him destroying his memorabilia, including some of his home movies.
+Peter is exasperated that he can not find the look of Chance but meditates on the memory of his lowly father and bases the look on him.

 Peter quietly rewatches scenes from Being There, proud of something he made.
-A tired and visibly prematurely ageing Peter walks through the Swiss snow to meet with Blake Edwards, who has the script for The Romance of the Pink Panther.
+A tired and visibly prematurely aging Peter walks through the Swiss snow to meet with Blake Edwards, who has the script for The Romance of the Pink Panther.
 Instead of entering, Peter hesitates and watches through the window, eventually turning to stand motionless under a streetlight.
 Blake comes out, confused to find Peter standing perfectly still.
 They do not share a word and Blake kisses Peter on the cheek, eventually leaving him alone.
 Facts about the final years of Sellers' life are shown over the motionless Peter in the snow.

 The film finishes with the same version of Peter that we saw at the start.
 The movie about his life has now ended.
-He sits in the director's chair and shrugs, stands up and walks through the film's set pieces, surrounded by bustling crew, to his trailer and smiles to the camera, "You can't come in here."
+He sits in the director's chair and shrugs, stands up, and walks through the film's set pieces, surrounded by bustling crew, to his trailer and smiles to the camera, "You can't come in here."